The Access section is used for the management of all Access Users & Guest Users.

 - Door Group: Select the Door Group radial button to provide access to a specific group of locks and doors.
 Then select the specific Door Group in the drop-down below.
 Door Groups must be created prior to this assignment and can be created by going to the Devices main menu, then select Door Groups.

-- Lock: Select the Lock radial button to provide access to an individual door lock.
+- Individual Door: Select the Lock radial button to provide access to an individual door lock.
 Then select the specific lock in the drop-down below.

 - ACS Reader: If you have an account with the Building Access Control System module (ACS), there will be an option to select the ACS Reader radial button.
 This allows assigning access to an individual ACS door.
 After clicking the ACS Reader radial button, select the specific door from the drop-down below.

 Finally, an Access Schedule can be selected from the Access schedule drop-down at the bottom of the Access User Screen.
 Access Schedules are used to limit a users access to the doors & locks they are given access to.
 For example, an employer may create a schedule for Monday - Friday from 9 AM to 5 PM each day.
 Selecting this schedule for the Access User would send this schedule to the lock as part of their credential.
 When this user's pin number is entered on the lock, the door will only unlock if within the parameters of the schedule.

 If providing access to an entire location or group of locks, the schedule that is selected will be sent to all locks and doors within the location or group.